Landman (TV series)

-Landman is an American neo-Western drama television series created by Taylor Sheridan and Christian Wallace, inspired by the podcast series Boomtown hosted by Wallace.
+Landman is an American drama series created by Taylor Sheridan and Christian Wallace, inspired by the podcast series Boomtown hosted by Wallace.
 Starring Billy Bob Thornton as a landman for an oil company, the show premiered on November 17, 2024, on Paramount+.

-In March 2025, the series was renewed for a second season which premiered on November 16, 2025.
+In March 2025, the series was renewed for a second season, which premiered on November 16, 2025.
+In December 2025, the series was renewed for a third season.
+Despite some elements igniting controversy, the series has been received positively by critics overall.

 Synopsis

-Landman is set within the world of oilfields in West Texas, where "roughnecks and wildcat billionaires are fueling a boom so big it's reshaping our climate, our economy, and our geopolitics."
-The lead character, Tommy Norris, can be abrasive, as is the out-of-town lawyer investigating a fatal accident early in the season.
+Landman is set within the world of oilfields in West Texas, where "roughnecks and wildcat billionaires are fueling a boom so big it is reshaping our climate, our economy, and our geopolitics."
+The lead character, Tommy Norris, can be abrasive, as is the out-of-town lawyer, Rebecca Falcone, who is investigating a fatal accident, early in season one.